Skip To Content Skip To Navigation

 Carbon Neutral Offset Projects

-Shaklee is carbon neutral.
-The greenhouse gas inventory for 2022 covering all Shaklee operations worldwide includes US, Canada, Japan, China, Malaysia, and Taiwan, and was reviewed by an outside party, WSP Global, in accordance with the Greenhouse Gas Protocol for all six Kyoto-defined greenhouse gases.
-Shaklee set operational boundaries for the inventory of its worldwide greenhouse gas emissions and worked with WSP Global to calculate the carbon footprint from Scope 1 and Scope 2 emissions.
-The total amount of Shaklee's greenhouse gas emissions from worldwide operations in 2022 was measured and converted to metric tons of CO2 equivalent.
-In addition, Shaklee has worked to voluntarily comply with the Scope 2 guidance, measuring both market-based and location-based emissions.
-Shaklee has partnered with Schneider Electric to offset its carbon footprint in North America and Asia with country-specific Green-e (and equivalent) certified renewable energy credits and Gold Standard carbon offsets.
-The following are examples of projects Shaklee has supported in the past.
+The greenhouse gas inventory for 2023, which includes all Shaklee-operated facilities worldwide—in the US, Canada, Japan, China, Malaysia, and Taiwan—was prepared by WSP Global.
+This inventory follows the Greenhouse Gas Protocol for all six Kyoto-defined greenhouse gases.
+Shaklee established operational boundaries for its global greenhouse gas emissions inventory and calculated the carbon footprint from Scope 1 and Scope 2 emissions.
+The total greenhouse gas emissions from Shaklee’s worldwide operations in 2023 were measured and converted to metric tons of CO2 equivalent.
+To offset its carbon footprint worldwide, Shaklee partnered with “STX” and “Climate Impact Partners”, utilizing Green-e (and equivalent) certified renewable energy credits and Gold Standard carbon offsets.

 Solar-Powered Lighting Installation